gavinmyers/resume/README.md

 	MS SQL, ASP, JQuery, Flash, SCORM and php

 	Overview
-	The primary application was a traditional â€œPure Javaâ€ architecture using BlazeDS to send Java objects to a Flex interface.
+	The primary application was a traditional 'Pure Java' architecture using BlazeDS to send Java objects to a Flex interface.
 Groovy was used to generate reports and for business logic.
 This architecture was designed to support Spring MVC although it was never implemented.

-	In addition there were several â€œsatelliteâ€ applications that ran a multitude of technologies.
+	In addition there were several applications that ran a multitude of technologies.